SaeidRezaei90/Artificial-Neural-Networks-and-Deep-Learning-Projects/Land_Use_Classification (Lab-Activity)/README.md

             - parkinglot/
                 - img1, img2, ... , imgN

- To read the images, we first upload the images in the Google Drive and then mount to the Drive and import the image file to the project, like following:
+ To read the images, we first upload the zipped image file in the Google Drive and then mount to the Drive and import the image file to the project, like following:
  ```python
 from google.colab import drive
 drive.mount('/content/drive')